Meet Our Team

 Kathi Kearney is a Gifted Education Specialist in Cumberland, Maine, where she teaches gifted students in grades K-8.
 She taught online courses in gifted education for the University of Colorado at Colorado Springs; published numerous articles on giftedness; was a founding member of The Columbus Group, which developed the definition of giftedness as asynchronous development; served as network chair for the Conceptual Foundations Network of NAGC; and is currently a member of NAGC's Assessment of Giftedness Special Interest Group.
 Areas of specialization include highly and profoundly gifted students; rurally isolated gifted students; program development; testing and assessment; and social studies education for the gifted.

-Anne Beneventi, B.A., Director, AMR Method of QA, Affiliate, has focused on meeting the emotional and intellectual needs of gifted children throughout her career.
-She worked with Annemarie Roeper for over a decade and is Director of the Annemarie Roeper Method of Qualitative Assessment (QA).
-She currently has a private practice, evaluating children for giftedness using QA and consulting with families and schools to provide appropriate educational and emotional support for gifted children.
-She serves as Chair of the Global Awareness Network of the National Association for Gifted Children and on the board of Gifted Homeschool Forum.
-Anne taught at Nueva School for the gifted, as well as co-founding three schools for the gifted: Kaumaya International School in Alexandria, Egypt, Roeper West in Berkeley, CA and Helios New School in Palo Alto, CA, where she continues to evaluate all children for admissions using QA.
+Anne Beneventi, Director of Gifted Qualitative Assessment (GQA), Northern CA, Affiliate, has focused on meeting the emotional and intellectual needs of gifted children throughout her career.
+She worked closely with Annemarie Roeper for over a decade and trains practitioners in Annemarie’s Method of Qualitative Assessment.
+She served as the Chair of the Global Awareness Network of the National Association for Gifted Children and served on the board of Gifted Homeschool Forum.
+Anne taught at Nueva School for the gifted, as well as co-founded 4 schools for the gifted: Kaumeya International School in Alexandria, Egypt, Roeper West School in Berkeley, CA, Helios School in Sunnyvale, CA and Tessellations School where she supports families and continues to evaluate children for admissions using GQA.

 Retired Associate Directors